A web browser doesn’t just download a web page; it also has to show

 import sys

-You ought to see: a rectangle, starting near the top-left corner of the canvas and ending at its center; then a circle inside that rectangle; and then the text “Hi!” next to the circle.
+You ought to see: a rectangle, starting near the top-left corner of the canvas and ending at its center; then a circle inside that rectangle; and then the text “Hi!” next to the circle, as in Figure 2.

 The Tk canvas widget is quite a bit more powerful than what we’re using it for here.
 As you can see from the tutorial, you can move the individual things you’ve drawn to the canvas, listen to click events on each one, and so on.
-In this book, I’m not using those features, because I want to teach you how to implement them.
+I’m not using those features in this book, because I want to teach you how to implement them yourself.

 Let’s draw a simple web page on this canvas.
-So far, the toy browser steps through the web page source code character by character and prints the text (but not the tags) to the console window.
+So far, our browser steps through the web page source code character by character and prints the text (but not the tags) to the console window.
 Now we want to draw the characters on the canvas instead.

 To start, let’s change the show